giampaolo/psutil/docs/api.rst

     .. availability:: Linux, Windows, FreeBSD

-    .. versionchanged:: 2.2.0
-       added support for FreeBSD.

-    .. versionchanged:: 5.1.0
-       an empty list can be passed to set affinity against all eligible CPUs.

   .. method:: cpu_num()

     Return what CPU this process is currently running on.
 The returned number